Office project training program. Microsoft Project Online Training

 • Special situations in project management

-• Problem solving management in projects
+• Project problem solving management

-• The human factor in project management
+• Human factor in project management

 • Formation of complex graphs